francescobarbarulo/kubernetes-starter-pack/guides/lab06.md

     kubectl get CSIDriver
     ```

-    The output is similar to that:
+    The output is similar to this:

     ```plaintext
     NAME                  ATTACHREQUIRED   PODINFOONMOUNT   STORAGECAPACITY   TOKENREQUESTS   REQUIRESREPUBLISH   MODES                  AGE